The Rotterdam Dream

 American architects and planners have exported their typologies and values, inscribing American consumer culture into the city’s shopping centers and mega malls.
 Hollywood’s celebrities imprint their ideals, as American street culture unifies the city’s young population.
 Hip-hop is essential to the fabric of Rotterdam’s unique urban culture.
 It is representative of the way in which European people of color have gained a form of global empowerment and connection through the omnipotent influence of ‘Black America’.
 Even while the polarization of the US’s politics reveals global divisions, divisions very much picked up on and played out in the Netherlands’ wider political stage.

-In this workshop, we will photograph the city and then produce a book with our findings called The Rotterdam Dream, we will examine what America has contributed to the culture and the morphology of the Netherlands’ most Americanised city, Rotterdam.
+In this workshop, we will photograph the city and then produce a small exhibition in the school with our findings called The Rotterdam Dream.
+We will examine what America has contributed to the culture and the morphology of the Netherlands’ most Americanised city, Rotterdam.

 Charlie Koolhaas will take us out into the city to explore where and how this Americanism reveals itself in Rotterdam, what it means and for whom; to explore the city of Rotterdam, where cultural dynamics are high and as Charlie puts it: “where life casually reveals the undeniable vitality, successes and failures of Europe’s multi-cultural project at a moment in history when it’s under siege.”
 Charlie will explain the methodologies behind her photographic urban research, and based on her way of telling stories in her publications, the workshop will edit and design a book that explains our findings around the hypothesis.

 The workshop is split into two blocks.
 We will start on Friday 07 and Saturday 08 October with introductory lectures and conversations about the content and meaning of Americanism in Rotterdam.
 We will go out into the city and talk with people to get different perspectives and new insights.
 We will hunt for iconic places, hidden gems or just regular scenes of daily life – everything that is needed to tell our story.
-In the days that follow, there is space for individual photo-taking, to eventually gather altogether again in the School on Friday 14 October to gather the photographs of all participants and collectively edit the material into a visual narrative.
-On Saturday the 15th of October we do some final editing and write captions to eventually compile all material into a book.
+In the days that follow, there is space for individual photo-taking, to eventually gather altogether again in the School on Saturday the 15th of October to gather the photographs of all participants and collectively edit the material into a visual narrative and exhibition in the School.

 Since this is explicitly a research-by-photography workshop, the emphasis is not on the technical aspects of photography, but on photography as a way to develop a narrative.
 Anyone with an interest in the subject and a keen eye can participate; no special skills, equipment or photographic knowledge is required.